alphagov/smartdown/README.md

 Smartdown is a [custom formatting language](http://www.martinfowler.com/bliki/DomainSpecificLanguage.html) designed to generate HTML formatted questions.
 These questions can then be joined in a manner that articulates a full user journey.

+Implementation details for each kind of quesiton can be found in the [wiki](https://github.com/alphagov/smartdown/wiki).

 For example: